Equity and Inclusion: Relationship

 How to Promote Relationship and a Sense of Belongingness

-In the Spring of 2020, we shifted our teaching interactions on an urgent basis in response to the COVID-19 pandemic.
-The shift to remote instruction uncovered new barriers to learning that affect all of our students.
-And the pandemic, in combination with the social unrest that followed police killings of Black men and women like George Floyd, Breonna Taylor, and Ahmaud Arbery, highlighted harmful societal and systemic biases that disproportionately affect some of our students more than others.
+The pandemic, in combination with the social unrest that followed police killings of Black men and women like George Floyd, Breonna Taylor, and Ahmaud Arbery, have highlighted harmful societal and systemic biases that disproportionately affect some of our students more than others.

 In our classrooms and other learning spaces, those systemic biases can manifest among other ways as stereotype threat and imposter phenomenon.
 These experiences, in turn, can leave students feeling that they don’t have a place in our scholarly disciplines because who they are — their social identities and lived experiences — don’t align with the messaging they receive about who a scholar or researcher is and what they look like.

 In addition to thinking about our interactions with students in terms of design, access, and teaching practices, we should consider how we build relationship with our students and help them see that they, too, belong as scholars within our disciplines.

 Why is a focus on building relationship and students’ sense of belongingness so important?
 Research shows that students’ sense of belongingness—that they feel like they can succeed as scholars in our disciplines — is key to their academic success.
 Relationship is one tool in creating this sense of belongingness.|

 The Community of Inquiry framework (Garrison, Anderson, & Archer, 2000) identifies three interdependent elements— social, cognitive and teaching presence — that are part of creating a deep and meaningful learning experience.
 Of these three elements, social presence is key to creating more inclusive and equitable online learning spaces.